 Are Very Low-Calorie Diets Safe?

-VLCDs are not suitable for everyone.
-Doctors generally recommend them on a case-by-case basis and your doctor will decide whether or not such a diet is appropriate for you.
-VLCDs are not recommended for pregnant or breastfeeding women, and are not appropriate for children or adolescents except in specialized treatment programs.
-Due to the potential need for other medications for pre-existing conditions, as well as the possibility of side effects, these types of diets may not be suitable for people over 50, either.
+Very low-calorie-diets are not recommended for pregnant or breastfeeding women, and are not appropriate for children or teens except in specialized treatment programs.
+They also may not be OK for people over age 50, either, depending on the potential need for medications for pre-existing conditions, as well as the possibility of side effects.

 What Are the Side Effects of Very Low-Calorie Diets?

-People on a very low-calorie diet for four to 16 weeks report minor side effects such as fatigue, constipation, nausea, and diarrhea, but these conditions usually improve within a few weeks and rarely prevent people from completing the program.
+People on a very low-calorie diet for 4 to 16 weeks report minor side effects such as fatigue, constipation, nausea, and diarrhea.
+These conditions usually improve within a few weeks and rarely prevent people from completing the program.

 What Are the Other Drawbacks of Very Low-Calorie Diets?

-To be healthy, we need a balance of foods from different food groups.
-It's quite difficult to get good nutrition in as few as 800 calories (even a dietitian would have trouble doing this), especially if one eats the same foods every day.
+To be healthy, you need a balance of foods from different food groups.
+It's difficult to get good nutrition and feel satisfied on a very low-calorie diet.
+In addition, consuming as few as 800 calories daily may not give you the energy you need for daily living and regular physical activity, especially if you eat the same foods every day.